utahplt/chorex/README.md

 Chorex supports exceptions in the form of actors crashing.
 In the above example, suppose the function `compute_contribution` is known to possibly crash at runtime.
 In accordance with the Erlang/Elixir philosophy of "let it crash", suppose we would rather recover from this crash than harden the `Contributor` actor to prevent crashes.

-In the case of a crash inside the `try` block, the crasher will get restarted, and all actors will abort execution of the `try` block and move to the `rescue` block.
+In the case of a crash inside the `checkpoint` block, the crasher will get restarted, and all actors will abort execution of the `checkpoint` block and move to the `rescue` block.

 ## Creating a choreography: `defchor` + actor implementations